jamesrharwood/srqr/items/sample.md

 ---
 id: sampling-strategy
 title: Sampling strategy
+checklist:
-checklist: Describe how and why research participants, documents, or events were selected; criteria for deciding when no further sampling was necessary, and the rationale for those criteria.
+    text: Describe how and why research participants, documents, or events were selected; criteria for deciding when no further sampling was necessary, and the rationale for those criteria.
 ---

 ## What to write